Parsons Team Awarded $160 Million Contract To Support DOE And NNSA Missions

 About Parsons:

-Parsons (NYSE: PSN) is a leading disruptive technology provider in the national security and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, C5ISR, transportation, environmental remediation, and water/wastewater treatment.
-Please visit Parsons.com and follow us on LinkedIn and Facebook to learn how we’re making an impact.
+Parsons PSN is a leading disruptive technology provider in the national security and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, C5ISR, transportation, environmental remediation, and water/wastewater treatment.
+Please visit Parsons.com and follow us on LinkedIn and Facebook to learn how we're making an impact.

 Forward-Looking Statements